The family wishlist that ends the guessing

 Find That Gift You Hid

-Ordered → arrived → wrapped → given.
+Purchased → arrived → wrapped → given.
 Because last year's "where did I put it?" gift is still in the garage.

 A peek inside